 How does the process work?

 Eterneva walks you through a six-step journey.
 First, a Welcome Kit arrives with instructions, return postage, and the container for the ashes.
-Once your kit is returned, lab technicians transfer the ashes into a graphite crucible and run carbon purification — a high-temperature, oxygen-controlled pyrolysis that separates pure carbon from the other elements in the cremains.
+Once your kit is returned, lab technicians transfer the ashes into a graphite crucible and run carbon purification: a high-temperature, oxygen-controlled pyrolysis that separates pure carbon from the other elements in the cremains.
 That carbon then goes into an HPHT (high-pressure, high-temperature) press that replicates Earth's diamond-growing conditions for months.
-The rough stone is cut and polished in Antwerp, graded, laser-engraved with a unique ID, optionally color-treated, and finally returned to you — set in jewelry or loose.
+The rough stone is cut and polished in Antwerp, graded, laser-engraved with a unique ID, optionally color-treated, and finally returned to you, set in jewelry or loose.

 What product options are available?

-How much does it cost?
+How much does Eterneva cost?

-For example, if you choose a 0.75-carat diamond, the base price is around $10,089.
+Color doesn't change the base price across most tiers, but setting the diamond in jewelry adds to the total.
+For example, if you choose a 0.75-carat diamond, the base price is $10,089.
 Adding a simple pendant setting might increase the total cost by $500 to $1,500, depending on the metal and design.
 Choosing a more elaborate ring setting with additional stones could easily add several thousand dollars.

 What is the timeline?